 After making your changes, tap Resume to continue the session.

 It’s great for restricting some but not all parts of an app.
-You cannot disable specific ares of specific tabs/screens in an app, which doesn’t make it very useful for navigation-heavy and multi-screen apps.
+You cannot disable specific areas of specific tabs/screens in an app, which doesn’t make it very useful for navigation-heavy and multi-screen apps.
 As an example of that, I went ahead and restricted all touch in the Netflix app, bar the My Playlists section.

 Since user-created masks are static and don’t move with content or between tabs/screens, my nephew quickly realized he could tap on whatever he wanted in Netflix for iOS just by scrolling content into a non-masked portion of the screen.